MicrosoftLearning/mslearn-ai-fundamentals.fr-fr/Instructions/Labs/06-text-analysis.md

     >Very noisy and rooms are tiny The Lombard Hotel, San Francisco, USA 9/5/2018 Hotel is located on Lombard street which is a very busy SIX lane street directly off the Golden Gate Bridge.
 Traffic from early morning until late at night especially on weekends.
 Noise would not be so bad if rooms were better insulated but they are not.
 Had to put cotton balls in my ears to be able to sleep--was too tired to enjoy the city the next day.
 Rooms are TINY.
 I picked the room because it had two queen size beds--but the room barely had space to fit them.
 With family of four in the room it was tight.
 With all that said, rooms are clean and they've made an effort to update them.
 The hotel is in Marina district with lots of good places to eat, within walking distance to Presidio.
 May be good hotel for young stay-up-late adults on a budget

-1. Sélectionnez **Exécuter** et passez en revue le sentiment avec le niveau de confiance.
+1. Sélectionnez **Exécuter** et passer en revue le sentiment avec le niveau de confiance.
 Examinez le texte et comparez-le à l’analyse des sentiments renvoyée par le service.

-Dans cet exercice, vous avez utilisé Language Studio pour créer une nouvelle ressource linguistique ou utiliser une ressource linguistique existante.
+Dans cet exercice, vous avez utilisé le Language Studio pour créer une nouvelle ressource linguistique ou utiliser une ressource linguistique existante.
 Vous avez activé la ressource dans Paramètres avant d’essayer le service d’exploration de sentiments et d’avis.
 Vous avez ensuite testé le service avec trois morceaux de texte.

 ## Nettoyage